 - Included Data.
 BARS requires every budgeted contractual to have a specific budgeted location at the subprogram/fund type level, a class code, and a helpful description describing the work being performed.
 Multiple FTEs with the same subprogram/class code/fund type combination are merged into one line, so please include a description of the work of each FTE in the one row. - FTE/Salary Validation.
-In order to ensure that salary information is reasonable, BARS validates data across all three years to make sure there is a 1.00:\$20,000 FTE-to-salary ratio.
-This validation is not enforced until the Budget Request Submission (BRS) module. - Actuals.
+BARS validates data across all three years to make sure there is a 1.00:\$20,000 FTE-to-salary ratio.
+This validation is not enforced until the Budget Request Submission (BRS) module.
+However, DBM asks that agencies ensure a ratio of 1.00:\$28,800, as anything below that would be below minimum wage and therefore incorrect. - Actuals.
 Contractual actual FTEs are reported based on how much of the year the position was filled, not the budgeted FTE amount.
 For example, if a contractual was budgeted for \$40,000 per year at 1 full-time-equivalent (FTE) but was only filled for a quarter of the year and paid \$10,000, then BARS should have 0.25 FTE for that position in the actuals. - Other Years.
-Adjust FY 2024 as necessary to reflect revised needs since the previous budget request.
+Adjust FY 2025 as necessary to reflect revised needs since the previous budget request.
 Agencies are not required to make changes to the Current Year.